AIBlockOfficial/Network/README.md

-# Zenotta Network Protocol
+# A-Block Network

-A repo for the development of the Zenotta Network Protocol (ZNP).
+A repo for the development of the A-Block Network.

-**We will regularly be updating links and easter eggs inside the code.
-Please join us on [this link](https://us02web.zoom.us/j/83251305547?pwd=SkhtYlpuV0c3K0d1a1hyby9mT1o0dz09) on April 13th, 10h00 CET to discuss the design of a social compute.
-It has a sustainable mining client which also will provide distributed compute at the infrastructure layer.
-The protocol layer will introduce a very novel file system, all of which feeds an application layer that can be built using APIs.
-We believe you've never seen anything quite like this and look forward to engaging with you in our community!**

 ..

 ## Setup

-The Zenotta Network Protocol (in fact, almost all of Zenotta's code) runs on Rust, so installing this is the first step before dealing with any code.
+The A-Block Network runs on Rust, so installing this is the first step before dealing with any code.
 You can install `rustup`, Rust's toolchain installer, by running the following:

 ```
 curl https://sh.rustup.rs -sSf | sh